 While I shouldered this same uncertainty and ‘WTF-is-happening-ness’ as many others, the main source of my stress was getting out of my business partnership while simultaneously trying to keep the business running.

 I’d describe this process as trying to ride a bike while juggling and rubbing my stomach all at the same time — whilst in the midst of a global pandemic.

 When dealing with challenges and hard times it’s easy to let yourself slip into a negative headspace.
 I spent much of the year in this headspace as I saw my business and everything I had worked to build falling apart.
 It was like a black cloud above me that followed me around and was a heavy weight on my mind.

 I delayed and paused much of the other parts of my life as it was all-consuming.
 If I wasn’t consumed by that, I’d watch the news and doomscroll on social media.

 Throughout the year there were moments where the black cloud would dissipate.
 I was able to look at these “bad” things that happened and think “What is life trying to teach me here?”

 When I got out of the “woe is me” headspace and asked myself what lesson I should be learning here.
 It flipped the script on what was going on and helped me think more effectively.

 I’m a proponent of things happening for us and not to us.
 With that in mind, in what way could this be a gift?

 When we think of the concept of ‘gifts’ we expect them a certain way.
-They should come gift wrapped, labelled with our name and given on special occasions.
+They should come gift-wrapped, labeled with our name, and given on special occasions.